alibk95/CodingChallenges/README.md

 has a smaller index than the second occurrence of 2 does, so the answer is 3.

 This problem implemented with two different approaches.
+## 35- Running Median
+You are given a stream of numbers.
+Compute the median for each new element. <br>
+Eg. Given [2, 1, 4, 7, 2, 0, 5], the algorithm should output [2, 1.5, 2, 3.0, 2, 2, 2]